SingleStepTests/8088/README.md

  - Registers and memory locations that are unchanged from the initial state are not included in the final state.
  - The entire value of 'flags' is provided if any flag has changed.

-The 'hash' key is a SHA1 hash of the test json.
+The 'hash' key is a SHA1 hash of the test JSON.
 It should uniquely identify any test in the suite.
-THe 'idx' key is the numerical index of the test within the test file.
+The 'idx' key is the numerical index of the test within the test file.

 ### Cycle Format